suterma/SqlSyringe/README.md

 <img src="https://raw.githubusercontent.com/suterma/SqlSyringe/master/doc/sql-syringe-select-output.PNG" alt="sql-syringe-select-output.PNG" width="480">

+## Demo
+To see SqlSyringe in action you may want to use the [SqlSyringe practice project](https://github.com/suterma/SqlSyringe-Practice)

 ## Deploy on Azure
 Use this button to automatically deploy this web app as your own Azure App